 – Faculty Article Award, Honorable Mention, Section on Sociology of Development, American Sociological Association

 Lu, Yao, Jean Wei-Jun Yeung, Jingming Liu, and Donald J. Treiman.
-"Health of Left-behind Children in China: Evidence from Mediation Analysis.”
-Chinese Journal of Sociology.
+2019.
+“Health of Left-behind Children in China: Evidence from Mediation Analysis.”
+Chinese Journal of Sociology 5(4):431-452.

-2019 Lu, Yao, Jean Wei-Jun Yeung, Jingming Liu, and Donald J. Treiman.
+Lu, Yao, Jean Wei-Jun Yeung, Jingming Liu, and Donald J. Treiman.
+2019.
 “Migration and Children's Psychosocial Development in China: When and Why Migration Matters.”
 Social Science Research 77:130-147.

-2018 Qin, Lijian, Wei Wang*, and Yao Lu.
+Qin, Lijian, Wei Wang, and Yao Lu.
+2018.
 “The Working and Living Conditions of College-educated Rural Migrants in China.”
 Asian Population Studies 14(2):172-193.

-2017 Lu, Yao, and Ran Tao.
+Lu, Yao, and Ran Tao.
+2017.
 “Organizational Structure and Collective Action: Lineage Networks, Semi-autonomous Civic Associations, and Collective Resistance in Rural China.”
 American Journal of Sociology 122(6): 1726-74.

 – Distinguished Contribution to Scholarship Article Award, Section on Collective Behavior and Social Movements, American Sociological Association

-2017 Lu, Yao, Julia Wang*, and Wen-Jui Han.
+Lu, Yao, Julia Wang, and Wen-Jui Han.
+2017.
 “Women’s Short-Term Employment Trajectories Following Birth: Patterns, Determinants, and Variations by Race/Ethnicity and Nativity.”
 Demography 54(1):93-118.

 – Finalist, Rosabeth Moss Kanter Award for Excellence in Work-Family Research